Bhaktivinoda Thakur: Major works

-In February 2023, a new Bengali edition of the Svalikhita-Jivani, edited by Dr. Santanu Dey, was published jointly by the Bhaktivedanta Research Center and Dey’s Publishing.
+In February 2023, a new Bengali edition of the Svalikhita-Jivani, edited by Dr. Santanu Dey, was published jointly by the Bhaktivedanta Research Center and Dey's Publishing.

-Bhaktivinoda also contributed to the development of Vaishnava music and song in the 19th century.
-He composed many devotional songs, or bhajans, in Bengali and occasionally in Sanskrit, that were compiled into collections, such as Kalyana-kalpataru (1881), Saranagati (1893), and Gitavali (1893).
-Conveying the essence of Gaudiya Vaishnava teachings in simple language, many of his songs are to this day known Bengal and across the world.
+Bhaktivinoda composed many devotional songs, or bhajans in Bengali and occasionally in Sanskrit, that were compiled into collections, such as Kalyana-kalpataru (1881), Saranagati (1893), and Gitavali (1893).

-Bhaktivinoda combined the rationalism of 19th century bhadraloka society with the older Hindu religosity using a technique he called ādhunika-vāda ("the modern approach").
+Bhaktivinoda combined the rationalism of 19th century bhadraloka society with older Hindu religiosity using a technique he called ādhunika-vāda ("modern approach").
 In the Kr̥ṣṇa-Saṁhitā he considers history to be an evolutionary process, with Hindu and Vaishnava religion culminating in the avatara of Krishna and mādhurya-rasa being the peak form of worship.

 Bhaktivinoda categorised spiritual seekers into three kinds: komala-śraddhas, madhyamādhikārīs, and uttamādhikārīs or sāragrāhīs.
-The komala-śraddhas are primitive believers who have simple faith in supernatural stories and promises of reward and punishment; Bhaktivinoda considers most pre-modern Hindu religion to cater to this group.
-Above them are the madhyamādhikārīs, people driven by logic and rationalism who often fall into disbelief; Bhaktivinoda considered the bhadraloka to fall in this category, and oriented his works to them using the techniques of ādhunika-vāda, i.e. rational modern scholarship.
-The highest group of seekers are the uttamādhikārīs or sāragrāhīs, who can appreciate other theological and philosophical views without losing faith in their own; Bhaktivinoda considered himself and Western scholars like Ralph Waldo Emerson and Reinhold Holst in this category.
-Bhaktivinoda's ādhunika-vāda rejected many ideas of Hindu orthodoxy as he considered all phenomenal knowledge (artha-prada) to be subject to scrutiny, while transcendental knowledge (paramārtha-prada) to be sacrosanct; to this end he rejected traditional claims regarding the Bhāgavata Purāṇa's date of composition, authorship, and infallibility.
-Bhaktivinoda distinguished belief and faith; while not believing the Bhāgavata Purāṇa was as old as traditionally claimed, he nevertheless had faith in its spiritual tenets.
+The komala-śraddhas are simple believers with faith in supernatural stories; madhyamādhikārīs are people driven by logic and rationalism, and he oriented his works toward them using the techniques of ādhunika-vāda, i.e. rational modern scholarship.
+The uttamādhikārīs or sāragrāhīs can appreciate other theological and philosophical views without losing faith in their own.
+Bhaktivinoda categorised most pre-modern Hindus as komala-śraddha-s, the bhadraloka as madhyamādhikarīs, and himself and Western scholars like Ralph Waldo Emerson and Reinhold Rost as uttamādhikārīs.
+Bhaktivinoda's ādhunika-vāda held that phenomenal knowledge (artha-prada) is subject to scrutiny, while transcendental knowledge (paramārtha-prada) is sacrosanct; he rejected traditional claims regarding the Bhāgavata Purāṇa's date of composition, authorship, and infallibility.